FauthD/amlogic-u-boot-scripts/README.md

 Edit the uEnv.ini so it describes which kernel, initrd and dtb to use.
 A '#' marks a comment.
 # Armbian
-Boot up Armbian for TV-Boxes is more complex compare to the other two solutions.
+Boot up Armbian for TV-Boxes is more complex compared to the other two OS.
 Even uses a second stage boot loader.
 I have read one of the reasons is bugs in some original boot loaders that prevent colors from showing correctly.

 Uses 7 scripts:
 - aml_autoscript